 - MPAS525, Clinical Medicine and Pharmacotherapeutics 3 (6)

 - MPAS528, Health Promotion, Disease Prevention, & Nutrition (2)

 - MPAS560, Clinical Integration (3)

 Eligibility for Clinical Year

-The clinical phase of the program is largely composed of four- or eight-week core rotations.
-Core rotations include behavioral medicine, emergency medicine, family medicine, internal medicine, general surgery, and women’s health.
-Pediatrics, also a core rotation, is three weeks in length.
-At the conclusion of each core rotation, students will be required to take an examination.
+The clinical phase of the program is composed of four- week core rotations.
+Core rotations include behavioral medicine, emergency medicine, family medicine, internal medicine, general surgery, pediatrics, and women’s health.
+At the conclusion of each core rotation, students will be required to take an examination (see “End-of-Rotation Examinations”).
+There is one four-week, limited-elective rotation.
 There is not an associated exam with the elective rotation.
-There is one four-week limited-elective rotation.
 All questions regarding rotations for PA students should be directed to the Office of Experiential Education.